Conte Crayons Set of 12 Assorted

 Used by the masters Picasso, Degas and Delacroix for over a century, the Conte Crayon range is one of the finest pastel ranges available

-The rich, vivid colors of Conté Crayons mix together nicely, and a range of effects can be consistently produced.
+The rich, vivid colours of Conté Crayons mix together nicely, and a range of effects can be consistently produced.

 They are well suited for use on newsprint, bristol, toned paper or heavily grained surfaces.